A PERSONALIZED APPROACH

 Welcome to Blyth Academy Downsview Park, and thank you for considering us for this critical phase of your child’s education and young life.

 Blyth Academy is Canada’s leading private school by enrolment.
 With an average class size of seven, every seat is at the “front” of the room.

 Your child will learn, play and grow alongside charismatic teachers.
 The atmosphere will be experiential and participatory, and students will eventually feel as accountable to themselves and to one another as they are to their teacher.

 The sense of community here is palpable, and at the same time, each child’s experience is more personalized than could ever be possible in traditional classrooms with 20 or more students.

 Through Blyth Academy’s Middle Years Program, we work to reach all students, igniting interests, building skills, and creating the strongest base possible for them to flourish in high school and beyond.

 Inside our cheerful and inclusive classrooms all students — not just the extroverted — are heard and engaged.

 We are able to personalize your child’s education based on his or her individual learning styles, interests, and academic levels.
-This allows students to work at a pace that is comfortable enough to build confidence, but also one which allows teachers to ensure that all students are appropriately challenged in their learning wherever they may be.
+This allows students to work at a pace that is comfortable enough to build confidence, but also one which allows teachers to ensure that all students are appropriately challenged in their learning.

-Our classrooms do not teach to the ‘median’; the highest achievers are pushed, and those with specific academic needs are accommodated and strengthened.
+Our teachers do not teach to the ‘median’; the highest achievers are pushed, and those with specific academic needs are accommodated and strengthened.